-Should there be substantive issues or effects raised by a concerned party regarding the proposed project that cannot be resolved by the proponent, the Class EA process allows that concerned parties may require the level of assessment for the project to be elevated to an Individual EA (referred to as a Part II Order request).
+Should there be substantive issues or effects raised by a concerned party regarding the proposed Project that cannot be resolved by the proponent, the Class EA process allows that concerned parties may require the level of assessment for the project to be elevated to an Individual EA (referred to as a Part II Order request).
 See section 4.8 for more information on Part II Order requests.

-Upon completion of the ESR, Hydro One will issue a final notification to all stakeholders including municipal, provincial, federal government officials, government agencies, and First Nation and Métis communities, potentially affected and interested persons and interest groups.
-This draft ESR will be made available for public review and comment for a period of 30 days, from January 12, 2017 to February 10, 2017.
-Hydro One will respond to and make best efforts to resolve any issues raised by concerned parties during the review period.
-These issues will be documented and the resolutions summarized in the final ESR.
+Upon completion of the ESR, Hydro One issued a final notification to all stakeholders including municipal, provincial, federal government officials, government agencies, and First Nation and Métis communities, potentially affected and interested persons and interest groups.
+The draft ESR was made available for public review and comment for a period of 30 days, from January 12, 2017 to February 10, 2017.
+Hydro One responded to and made best efforts to resolve any issues raised by concerned parties during the review period.
+These issues have been documented and the resolutions summarized in this final ESR.

-Once the review period of the draft ESR is complete, all comments raised during the review period will be incorporated into the report and the ESR will be finalized.
-A copy of the finalized ESR will be placed on the Hydro One website, and sent to the Environmental Approvals Branch (EAB) at the MOECC and the appropriate Regional EA Coordinator at for filling.
-The Statement of Completion will be completed and submitted to the MOECC along with the finalized ESR.
-The project will then be considered acceptable and can proceed as outlined in the final ESR.
+Once the review period of the draft ESR was complete, all comments raised during the review period were incorporated into this report.
+A copy of this finalized ESR is available on the Hydro One website, and was sent to the Environmental Approvals Branch (EAB) at the MOECC and the appropriate Regional EA Coordinator at the MOECC for filing.
+The Statement of Completion was submitted to the MOECC along with this ESR on April 28, 2017 and this project is considered acceptable and can proceed as outlined in this final ESR.